-- Designs within the home and the building must be innovative and adaptable to meet the increasing demands for effective recycling and refuse collection. - Refuse / recycling points must be located in easily defined areas - Refuse and recyling requirements will be met within the internal arrangements of the building - Collection facilities must not be intrusive in the landscape or within the communal areas - Refuse collection and storage with recycling facilities puts greater demand on good management and maintenance.
+- Designs within the home and the building must be innovative and adaptable to meet the increasing demands for effective recycling and refuse collection. - Refuse / recycling points must be located in easily defined areas - Adequate refuse points/ facilities must be provided for restaurant services within close proximity to the restaurant area - Refuse and recycling requirements will be met within the internal arrangements of the building - Collection facilities must not be intrusive in the landscape or within the communal areas - Refuse collection and storage with recycling facilities puts greater demand on good management and maintenance.
 Adequate space must be provided for the increased size of containers and the amount of refuse which is now separated for recycling.